murSer12/GUNix-Windows/README.md

 - Windows
 ## Installation

-Follow these steps to install and set up GUNix:
+Follow these steps to install and set up GUNix-Windows:

 1. **Check if Git is installed**
    Run the following command to ensure you have Git installed: